Renanpacheco/JavaScript_training/Readme.md

 the repository is organized in the form:
-In the main branch are the base home page files to run the projects.
+In the main branch are the base home page files and to run the projects.
-And in the develop branch the JavaScript files of each mini project and the corresponding home page.
+And in the develop branch the Javascript files of each mini project and the corresponding home page.